smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 ### How Captured Data Responses are Triggered

 Whenever the system writes a new record to the Captured Data Log file, it also checks for response rules that match the data capture identifying key fields.
 The identifying key fields include the Application ID associated with each data capture operation and the sequence number of the data capture rule.
 Captured data is further identified by key values that are unique to each capturing application.
 A Type flag marks captured data as resulting from the SCANSPLF command, from an Operator Replay screen or from Message Data.

 The Captured Data Response Rules appear the same for any data capture source.
 Only the key values assigned to the rule are different, depending on the data capture source.
-Details about how to define the Capture Rules are provided in the separate topic for each of the following features.

-### Adding a Data Capture and Response Rules from the LSAM Menu System
+### Adding Data Capture Response Rules from the LSAM Menu System

 This is a generalized outline that can be applied to any of the three Agent automation features that support data capture.
-Details about defining each type of data capture can be found in the documentation topic assigned to any of the Agent features.
+Details about defining each type of data capture can be found in the documentation topic assigned to each of the three Agent features.

 1. In the command line, enter **STRSMA** or **LSAMENU**.
 For more information on command parameters, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command) and the [LSAMENU Command](../operations/lsam.md#the-lsamenu-command).
 2. Choose the sub-menu from the SMA Main Menu applying to the appropriate Agent automation tool.